tianocore/edk2/ReadMe.rst

 dependency on being able to reach servers we do not actually want any code from, as well as needlessly downloading code we will not use.

-**Submodule Notes**

-ArmSoftFloatLib is required by OpensslLib.
-It's inevitable in openssl-1.1.1 (since stable201905) for floating point parameter conversion, but should be dropped once there's no such need in future release of openssl.

 .. ===================================================================
 ..
 This is a bunch of directives to make the README file more readable